 - Take care of small scrapes, cuts and wounds.
 Do not burst blisters.
 Apply a sterile dressing to any wound and check it every day. contact your GP, nurse or Podiatrist if it does not improve

 - Continue to follow any individual treatment plan you were given for a lower limb condition

 The Diabetes Ireland website has supports and information for everyone with diabetes and their families.
 Their helpline 01 842 8118 is open from Monday to Friday from 9am to 5pm.

 Mind your mental health

-Infectious disease outbreaks like coronavirus (COVID-19) can be worrying for people with diabetes.
+Pandemics like COVID-19 can be worrying for people with diabetes.
 This can affect your mental health.

-Read more advice on dealing with coronavirus and Type 1 diabetes.
+Read more advice on dealing with COVID-19 and type 1 diabetes.

 Get medical help if you need it

-Protecting yourself from coronavirus is important.
+Protecting yourself from COVID-19 is important.
 But do not ignore or delay seeking medical treatment for other signs or symptoms.

 Phone your GP to discuss your symptoms.
 They may give you advice over the phone or arrange to see you in person.